pierreblavy2/elec-solar_lamp/README.md

 |Switch|1|20mm, toggle, on/off (2)|
 |5mm LED support|1|RTM5021|

-(1) Inductance values control the currant going trough the LED, according to this table
+(1) Inductance values control the currant going trough the LED, according to this table.
+The default value is 330 uH.
+Lower inductince will increase light brightness and decrease battery duration.

 |Inductance (uH)|Current (mA)|
 |---|---|
 |330|11|